“To get a mortgage in Canada, you have to have some of your own money in the deal, and more is always better.”

 • Existing equity in different property via HELOC (provide title and mortgage details for that property)

-• Borrowed money via Line of Credit or Personal Loan (provide loan or LOC details).
+• Borrowed money via Line of Credit or Personal Loan (you must provide the loan or LOC details).

 Cash Incentives